abdullahalkafi-dev/dot_connection_app/message_api_documentation.md

 - Both methods work, Socket.IO is faster for text-only messages

 ### 3. Image Messages
-- Can send 1-10 images per message
+- Can send single or multiple images per message
-- Use `image` field for single image
+- Images are always sent as an array in the `images` field
-- Use `images` field for multiple images (array)
+- Use FormData with `data` field (JSON string) and `images` field (file array)
-- Can include text caption with images
+- Can include text caption with images via `message` field in data
 - Supported formats: jpg, jpeg, png, webp
 - Images are automatically compressed and optimized
+- Maximum 10 images per message recommended

 ### 4. Audio Messages
 - Single audio file per message
+- Use FormData with `data` field (JSON string) and `audio` field (file)
+- Can include optional text with audio via `message` field in data
 - Supported formats: mp3, wav, m4a
-- Can include optional text with audio
 - Max audio duration: 5 minutes (recommended)

 ### 5. Message Pagination